jurtasunel/NVRL_scripts/Lineage_update/README.md

-# Produces a csv report named "Lineage_change_DATE.csv" with the lineages that have changed on the last update of pangolin.
+# Produce a csv report named "Lineage_change_DATE.csv" with the lineages that have changed on the last update of pangolin.

 - Pango_Lineages.sh is the parent script to run.
 It calls pangolin_update.sh to update pangolin first, then initializes conda and finally calls Pango_Lineages.R to do the rest of the analysis.
 It then finishes moving the resulting report "Lineage_change_DATE.csv" to a Reports folder.
 THE PATH TO THE REPORT FOLDER MUST BE SPECIFIED ON THE LAST LINE OF Pango_Lineages.sh.